branes-ai/dfa-dynamics/tools/mlir/README.md

 Any mlir reader used for working with an IR will need to follow the `opt` tool architecture of registering dialects and using PassManagers to walk the IR.

+Once you have that knowledge, this [documentation page](https://mlir.llvm.org/docs/Tutorials/UnderstandingTheIRStructure/) will make a lot more sense.